Shane Confectionery

 Shane Confectionery is an American candy shop and candy producer, located at 110 Market Street in Philadelphia, Pennsylvania.

-Currently owned by Ryan and Eric Berley, it is considered the longest-running confectionery business in the United States.
+Currently owned by Ryan and Eric Berley, it is considered by some to be the longest-running confectionery business in the United States even though that title is better attributed to Ye Olde Pepper Candy Companie in Salem, Massachusetts.
 The original confectionery business at the location opened in 1863.

 They are known for making traditional specialties including previous owner Edward Shane's buttercream chocolates and Pennsylvania clear toy candy.

 History

 Since 1863, candy and candy-making materials have been made or sold in the premises at 110 Market Street (originally known as the High Street), in Philadelphia, Pennsylvania.
 The location was part of an active candy-making industry that grew up around the sugar trade.
 In 1910, Philadelphia was home to as many as 1,200 confectioneries.

 Members of the Herring candy-making family operated several properties in the area beginning in the 1840s.
 Samuel L. Herring opened a wholesale confectionery supply business at 112 Market in the 1850s, expanding to 110 Market Street in 1863.
 After the American Civil War, his son Benjamin W. Herring took over the business.
 He eventually went into partnership with one of his father's employees, confectioner Daniel S. Dengler.
 The partners sold wholesale confectionery goods at 110 Market until Benjamin Herring died.